• support@madhedgefundtrader.com

 Newsletter

-Once the cycle was set and easily identifiable by low end computer algorithms, the trend became a self fulfilling prophesy.
-Yes, it may be disturbing to learn that we ardent stock market practitioners may in fact be the high priests of a strange set of beliefs.
+After the cycle was set and easily identifiable by low end computer algorithms, the trend became a self-fulfilling prophesy.
+Yes, it may be disturbing to learn that we ardent stock market practitioners might in fact be the high priests of a strange set of beliefs.
 But hey, some people will do anything to outperform the market.

 DougD